nasa/cumulus-orca/website/docs/operator/operator-intro.md

 ## Purpose

-Operator Docs are an augmentation to Cumulus documentation and Data Cookbooks.
 These documents will walk step-by-step through common ORCA activities.

 ## What Is an Operator